ycpei/ypei.me/posts/2019-02-14-raise-your-elbo.md

 to lay the mathematical framework of all the models in this post.

-Then I define mixture models and the EM algorithm, with Gaussian mixture model (GMM), probabilistic latent semantic analysis (pLSA) the hidden markov model (HMM) as examples.
+Then I define mixture models and the EM algorithm, with Gaussian mixture model (GMM), probabilistic latent semantic analysis (pLSA) and the hidden markov model (HMM) as examples.

 After that I present the fully Bayesian version of EM, also known as